Jean-Victor Poncelet: Release and later employment (1822–1848)

 In 1815, the year after his release, Poncelet was employed a military engineer at his hometown of Metz.
 In 1822, while at this position, he published Traité des propriétés projectives des figures.
 This was the first major work to discuss projective geometry since Desargues', though Gaspard Monge had written a few minor works about it previously.
 It is considered the founding work of modern projective geometry.
 Joseph Diaz Gergonne also wrote about this branch of geometry at approximately the same time, beginning in 1810.
 Poncelet published several papers about the subject in Annales de Gergonne (officially known as Annales de mathématiques pures et appliquées).
 However, Poncelet and Gergonne ultimately engaged in a bitter priority dispute over the Principle of Duality.

 In 1825, he became the professor of mechanics at the École d'Application in Metz, a position he held until 1835.
 During his tenure at this school, he improved the design of turbines and water wheels, deriving his work from the mechanics of the Provençal mill from southern France.
 Although the turbine of his design was not constructed until 1838, he envisioned such a design twelve years previous to that.
-In 1835, he left École d'Application, and in December 1837 became a tenured professor at Sorbonne (the University of Paris), where a 'Chaire de mécanique physique et expérimentale' was specially created for him with the support of François Arago.
+In 1835, he left École d'Application, and in December 1837 became a tenured professor at Sorbonne (the University of Paris), where a 'Chaire de mécanique physique et expérimentale' was specially created for him with the support of Louis Jacques Thénard.